giacomocerquone/UnivaqBot/docs/srs-outline.md

 Availability

 * All code is open source.
-* The OLPC project and all software it uses is open source.
+* The project and all software it uses is open source.

-..
-Requirements for availability of the system or the information it handles.

 Security

-* The OLPC laptops will run on a private network.
-There is no security threat from outside the network.
+* The project will be deployed on a virtual private server.
+There is a limitied security.
-* Data stored on the OLPC server provides limitied security.

 Maintainability

-* Code is documented using standard Python practices, including function docstrings (:pep:`257`) and the use of Restructured Text.
+* Code is documented using standard Python guidelines as specified in the [References](#references)
-* Code is written in standard Python style (:pep:`8`).

 Portability

-* The code targets only the OLPC laptop.
-* DeSugarized applications should run on any computer with Python 2.5.
+* The project can be run on any computer with Python 2.5.

 #### Appendices
 **********

 To be completed